gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

     right_textbox.render()
 ```

-- So with calling the components' render functions under the ```with``` syntax, we are simulating the default implementation actually.
+- So with calling the components' render functions under the ```with``` syntax, we are simulating the default implementation, actually.
 - If we understand the below ```with``` syntax, let's move on the upper ```with``` syntax.
 For this, let's expand our example with ```Tab``` component:

 ```python